blobcity/db/README.md

 # Description

-This project contains source code of the BlobCity Database.
-The database offers disk based storage suitable for replacing Hadoop based Data Lakes and a separate in-memory storage engine designed to meet all real-time analytics requirements.
+BlobCity DB is an All-in-One Database.
+It offers support for natively storing 17 different formats of data, including JSON, XML, CSV, PDF, Word, Excel, Log, GIS, Image amongst others.
+It run two full feature storage engines.
+One that stores data in memory and the other that stores data on disk.
+In-memeory storage offers sheer performance for real-time analytics, while the disk storage make BlobCity an excellent alternative for DataLakes.

-This product is a Gartner Cool Vendor 2016.
+BlobCity DB is a Gartner Cool Vendor 2016.
 [View Report](https://www.gartner.com/doc/3288923)

 # Sub Projects